lukearp/Azure-IAC-Bicep/Standard-Deployments/Private-Synapse/ReadMe.md

 # What does this module do?
-Deploys a Synapse Workspace, default storage, and Private Link Endpoints.
+> Deploys a Synapse Workspace, default storage, and Private Link Endpoints.

+> Optional: DNS Zones and A Records for Zones

 # Dependencies
 * Existing Virtual Network Subnet for Private Link Endpoints
-* To access the workspace, you would need to deploy a Synapse Private Link Hub
+* Ability to resolve and route Private Endpoint IPs

 # Parameters
 param | type | notes